carpentries-incubator/fair-bio-practice/_episodes/11-version-control.md

 > * what makes them good changelog
 > * what could be improved
 >
-> Think what would be the most dificult feature to replicate with manual version control?
+> Think which are the most dificult features to replicate with manual version control?
 >
 >> ## Solution
 >> The good things: